sebnun/Photorama/README.md

 #Photorama

-App to view an tag recent photos uploaded to Flickr.
+App to view and tag recent photos uploaded to Flickr.
 Uses Core Data.